mpampuch/nextflow-notes/README.md

 value: 7
 ```

+Channel factories also have options that can be used to modify their behaviour.
+For example, the `checkIfExists` option can be used to check if the specified path contains file pairs.
+If the path does not contain file pairs, an error is thrown.
+A full list of options can be found in the [channel factory documentation](https://www.nextflow.io/docs/latest/channel.html#channel-factories).

 ### The `.fromFilePairs` Channel Factory

 The `fromFilePairs` method creates a channel emitting the file pairs matching a glob pattern provided by the user.
 The matching files are emitted as **tuples** in which the first element is the grouping key of the matching pair and the second element is the list of files (sorted in lexicographical order).
 For example: